 What I did not realise then was, I could experience the tulips a lot closer to home, at Araluen Botanical Gardens about a 40-minute drive from home.
 Every year hundreds of volunteers transform the gardens into beds filled with tulip bulbs and in spring they just come alive.
 This year there were 140 000 tulips were planted in beds set all over the gardens along winding paths for you to enjoy.

 Different from European gardens Araluen is set in a backdrop of Australian natives, camellias and rhodederums you get a unique perspective of how diverse the Perth Hills growing conditions are.

 We stopped at the cafe to have lunch, the prices were very reasonable.
 There was also a good selection of other food vendors where you could purchase food or you can bring your own picnic and enjoy in the many picnic areas scattered around the park.

-Araluen Tulip Festival runs from mid August to late September every year.
-In 2017 it cost $15 for adults to attend and there is plenty to see and do to keep you occupied for a few hours.
+Araluen Tulip Festival runs from mid-August to late September every year.
+In 2017 it costs $15 for adults to attend and there is plenty to see and do to keep you occupied for a few hours.

 There is plenty of car parking available but it does get busy.
 There does not seem any way to get there by public transport unless you are in a group of ten or more when there is Shuttle Bus you can book here.